OpenDriveLab/OccNet/docs/run.md

-# Usage of the Config
+# The configs for training and  validation

 We provide the configs of BEVNet, VoxelNet and OccNet